 In December 2011, the Single Permit Directive (2011/98/EU) was adopted.
 It is based on a single application procedure to obtain a single permit that grants the holder the right to both residence and work in the EU, while guaranteeing that non-EU workers should receive equal treatment to that enjoyed by nationals in areas such as working conditions, joining organisations representing workers, education and vocational training, recognition of diplomas, social security, tax benefits, access to goods and services including procedures for housing and employment advice.

-For further information please refer to the European Commission webpage here.
+For further information on these and other measures (seasonal workers and intra-corporate transferees) please refer to the European Commission webpage here.

 - Migrant integration statistics